Thursday, April 20, 2023

 The title of this post has become prophetic.

-A few weeks ago, I was told that this post was circulating around Twitter.
-Apparently, my statement regarding Skye McDavid was seen as “sexist,” and everyone was treating me like a villain.
 I emailed my professor regarding the situation, and he told me that the paragraph with the quote “a female” was a phrase said by some people in a negative connotation.
 He said that I inadvertently said a sexist phrase.
 When I said “a female scientist” in the following paragraph regarding Miss McDavid, that was better because the word “scientist” was put after the word “female.”
 I never heard of this before, and I don’t know who these people are that made the phrase “a female” negative.
 It makes me sick that Miss McDavid, and her followers, would accuse me of being a sexist.

-Tweets from Twitter:
+Tweets from Twitter-X:

 Professor Holtz's response: